Using OpenSSH Certificates for Host Login

 $ pipenv run yubihsm-ssh-tool templ -T timestamp_pub.pem -k 10 -b 300 -a 36000 -p root

-Here, the file timestamp_pub.pem contains the timestamp certificate public key, the CA key ID is 10, certificates should only be issued if their validity is at most 5 minutes in the past (to accomodate for clock skew) and at most 10 hours in the future.
+Here, the file timestamp_pub.pem contains the timestamp certificate public key, the CA key ID is 10, certificates should only be issued if their validity is at most 5 minutes in the past (to accommodate for clock skew) and at most 10 hours in the future.
 Also, certificates for user root are not allowed.

 SSH Certificate Request